OmarThinks/OmarThinks/README.md

 December 2023 - Now

-- User React-Navigation to navigate between screens
+- Collaborated with the Figma designer to to convert a huge amount of screens to pixel-perfect React Native code
+- Used NativeWind for styling
 - Used TypeScript to implement type-safety
-- Used NativeWind for styling
+- Used React-Navigation to navigate between screens
-- Collaborated with the Figma designer to to convert a huge amount of screens to pixel-perfect React Native code

 ### React Native Developer — [Vekelz](https://www.linkedin.com/company/vekelz/)